niemopen/niem-naming-design-rules/ndr6src.md

 - A *property* is a concept, idea, or thing.
 It defines a field that may appear in a [message](#def) and can contain subfields (for objects / object properties) or a value (for literals / data properties).
 For example, in [figure 3-4](#fig3-4), `req:RequestedItem` and `nc:ItemName` are names of properties. `req:RequestedItem` is an object property for the requested item; `nc:ItemName` is a data property for the name of the item.
 The meaning of these properties is captured in the documentation text.

 - A *class* defines the properties that may appear in the content of a corresponding *object* in a [message](#def).
 A class has one or more *properties*.
-An *object property* in a class defines a subject-property-value relationship between two objectst.
+An *object property* in a class defines a subject-property-value relationship between two objects.
 A *data property* defines a relationship between an object and a literal value.
 In [figure 3-4](#fig3-4), `nc:ItemType` is the name of a class.

 - A *datatype* defines the allowed values of a corresponding *literal value* in a [message](#def).
 In [figure 3-4](#fig3-4), `nc:TextType` is the name of a datatype.